How to build a successful business in America: briefly about what is taught in an MBA for $ 60 thousand

 3. Too many options is bad

-“I have walked into the store more than once and looked at the rows of the same product in different colors, brands and sizes.
+“I have often walked into a store and looked at rows of the same product in different colors, brands and sizes.
 They all seemed like great options, but I felt paralyzed and couldn't decide,” says the author.

 On the subject: Indiana City Will Pay $ 5000 To Move There And Provide 'Granny On Demand'